kudulab/releaser/README.md

 ### Implementation details
 Releaser code consists of bash functions.
 They allow each project type for custom release cycle.

-There are functions to be treated as helpers and another functions to be treated as end user functions.

-#### End user functions
-End user functions are to be used in `tasks` file.
-End user functions understand end user variables (put in `releaserrc` file) and they try to limit the arguments they take explicitly.
-Because it is hard in bash to not set a particular argument.

-#### Helpers functions
-Helpers functions do not understand end user variables.

 #### Version bump
 Any project should keep version in Changelog and in OVersion backend.
 We treat version set in OVersion backend (usually Consul) as the only truth